Peleda23/-100DaysOfCode/r1-log.md

 Practice more git.
 Try to use more git commands in the terminal.
 Watched more videos about basic of javascript.
 Like arguments, functions, scopes, template strings.

+### R1D17

+Working on Udemy Modern JS BootCamp.
+For this morning done some basics of functions, objects and template strings.
+Committed everything to gitHub with terminal commands.
+Thinking to do more after work.